franocisgar/Hackintosh-AsRock-B460MPro4/README.md

 ### Changelog

-3-x-2021
+3-2-2021
 Update OpenCore to 0.6.7
 Related driver update
-Delete SSDT-PMC.aml SSDT-RHUB.aml of EFI/OC/ACPI,Because the motherboard supports NVRAM, USB correction does not need SSDT- RHUB.aml supports.
+Delete SSDT-RHUB.aml of EFI/OC/ACPI, USB correction does not need SSDT- RHUB.aml supports,about SSDT-PMC.aml,Although the motherboard has its own NVRAM, it needs to be reset to display the correct version number of OpenCore.

 2-28-2021
 Update OpenCore to 0.6.6